Skip to content

 A unique gathering space in nature…

 Plot 9 is a stand against what skyrocketing rents have done to London.
-Andy is passionate about creating room for alternative, grass-roots, creative, therapeutic and community-buidling activities in a city that has sadly squeezed out many of these spaces in recent years.
+Andy is passionate about creating room for alternative, grass-roots, creative, therapeutic and community-building activities in a city that has sadly squeezed out many of these spaces in recent years.
 It is available to hire by donation.

 Plot 9 Highlights…